-As each repair is finished the computer will save a copy of the temperature profile of the job, the map and the log file to the hard disk.
+As each repair is finished the computer will save a copy of the temperature and vacuum profile of the job, the map and the log / alarm file to the hard disk.
+There is no choice of this.
+Even if a repair is aborted immediately it will still be saved.